 If you’re looking to gather local marketing citations for free, it’s good to have a volunteer or group of volunteers.
-While it will take one person a long time to create dozens of profiles, but if you had a half dozen folks helping, the process would only take each an hour or two.
+While it will take one person a long time to create dozens of profiles, if you have a half dozen folks helping, the process might only take each person an hour or two.

 Collecting a few dozen from this list is a good start for a new church or a church plant.
-Creating several church marketing citations will spawn even more automatically.
+Creating several church marketing citations will spawn even more citations automatically.
 In many cases, profiles will pull from other profiles even if the original source isn’t a data aggregator.

-If you and your team are ambitious and eager to get to the 81 citations we mentioned earlier, you can look for business and organizational databases within your area.
-These websites are of a unique value because they collect data from a particular locality or region.
+If you and your team are ambitious and eager to get to the 81 citations we mentioned earlier, you can look for business and organizational databases in your area.
+These websites are a unique value because they collect data from a particular locality or region.
 Google and other search engines favor these databases over others because they are authorities on their regions and the data they collect is of a higher quality for the specific locations.

-Google Ads for Churches
+4. Google Ads for Churches

 You might not think you have the budget to run Google Ads for your missions, but almost any church can do it for free.
 That’s right.
 Church marketing doesn’t cost a thing on Google Ads!
 All you must do is meet the requirements of their Google Ad Grants program.

-YouTube for Churches
+5. YouTube for Churches

 Your ministry might already be using YouTube for your church, especially if you’re livestreaming your services on the channel or showing recordings of them.